 - Most of the site has been disturbed from previous development.
-Maintaining the stream riparian zone will help prevent stream bank erosion. - Impervious cover has been reduced wherever possible and when the project is complete the total amount of impervious area will be just 0.02 acres less than pre-development conditions.
+Maintaining the stream riparian zone will help prevent stream bank erosion. - Impervious cover has been reduced wherever possible and when the project is complete the total amount of impervious area will be about the same as pre-development conditions. - A bioretention area and underground detention/infiltration area are proposed to provide quantity and quality treatment of stormwater runoff.